Skip to content

 Conditional Constructor

 MyBatis-Plus provides a powerful set of conditional constructors (Wrapper) for building complex database query conditions.
-The Wrapper class allows developers to construct query conditions in a chained manner without writing cumbersome SQL statements, thereby improving development efficiency and reducing the risk of SQL injection.
+The Wrapper classes allow developers to construct query conditions using a chainable method call approach, eliminating the need to write verbose SQL statements.
+This improves development efficiency and reduces the risk of SQL injection.

 In MyBatis-Plus, the Wrapper class is the core tool for building query and update conditions.
-The following are the main Wrapper classes and their functions:
+Here are the main Wrapper classes and their functions:

 • AbstractWrapper: This is an abstract base class that provides methods and properties common to all Wrapper classes.
-It defines the basic logic for condition construction, including fields (column), values (value), operators (condition), etc. All QueryWrapper, UpdateWrapper, LambdaQueryWrapper, and LambdaUpdateWrapper inherit from AbstractWrapper.
+It defines the basic logic for condition construction, including fields (column), values (value), operators (condition), and more.
+All QueryWrapper, UpdateWrapper, LambdaQueryWrapper, and LambdaUpdateWrapper classes inherit from AbstractWrapper.

-• QueryWrapper: Specifically designed for constructing query conditions, it supports basic operations such as equals, not equals, greater than, less than, and more.
-It allows you to add multiple query conditions in a chained manner and supports combining and and or logic.
+• QueryWrapper: Specifically designed for constructing query conditions, it supports basic operations like equals, not equals, greater than, less than, and various other common operations.
+It allows you to add multiple query conditions using a chainable approach and supports combining and and or logic.

-• UpdateWrapper: Used for constructing update conditions, it allows specifying conditions when updating data.
-Similar to QueryWrapper, it also supports chained calls and logical combinations.
-Using UpdateWrapper, you can directly set update fields and conditions without creating entity objects.
+• UpdateWrapper: Used for constructing update conditions, allowing you to specify criteria when updating data.
+Similar to QueryWrapper, it also supports chainable calls and logical combinations.
+Using UpdateWrapper enables you to directly set update fields and conditions without creating an entity object.

 • LambdaQueryWrapper: This is a Lambda expression-based query condition constructor.
-It references entity class properties through Lambda expressions, avoiding hardcoding field names.
-This approach improves code readability and maintainability, especially when field names may change.
+It references entity class properties through Lambda expressions, thereby avoiding hard-coded field names.
+This approach improves code readability and maintainability, especially when field names might change.

 • LambdaUpdateWrapper: Similar to LambdaQueryWrapper, LambdaUpdateWrapper is a Lambda expression-based update condition constructor.
-It allows you to use Lambda expressions to specify update fields and conditions, also avoiding the issue of hardcoding field names.
+It allows you to use Lambda expressions to specify update fields and conditions, similarly avoiding the issue of hard-coded field names.

 Feature Details

-MyBatis-Plus’s Wrapper class is a key tool for constructing complex query and update conditions.
-It allows developers to build SQL WHERE clauses in a chained invocation manner, offering great flexibility and convenience.
+MyBatis-Plus’s Wrapper class is a key tool for building complex query and update conditions.
+It allows you to construct SQL WHERE clauses using a chainable method call approach, providing great flexibility and convenience.

 allEq

-The allEq method is one of the query condition construction methods in MyBatis-Plus, allowing us to set multiple field equality conditions using a Map.
+The allEq method is one of the methods in MyBatis-Plus used to build query conditions.
+It allows you to set equality conditions for multiple fields using a Map.

 • QueryWrapper